 The Institute's intentions for publishing an Acceptable of Information Technology Use Policy are not to impose restrictions that are contrary to the Institute's established culture of openness, trust and integrity.
-CGI is committed to protecting the employees, partners and the company from illegal or damaging actions by individuals, either knowingly or unknowingly.
+CGI is committed to

 Internet/Intranet/Extranet-related systems, including but not limited to computer equipment, software, operating systems, storage media, network accounts providing electronic mail, web browsing, and FTP, are the property of the Institute.
 These systems are to be used for business purposes in serving the interests of the company, and of our faculty and students in the course of normal operations.